 INTRODUCTION

 Our application started out as a method for depression care.
 Among patients who have sought depression care, only 50% of those referred to a mental health professional follow through with that referral.
-Many do not have more than one visit and 50-70% of patients do not have a full response to the first treatment plan.
+Many do not have more than one visit and 50-70% of patients do not have a full response to the first treatment plan [ref].
 A significant part of treatment is that the patient has to be willing to participate but part of the reason for unwillingness is that the effort is too great when patients aren’t motivated.
 Our application seeks to enforce patient self-monitoring in a way that’s not intrusive to everyday activities and does not take an excessive amount of effort.

-The Patient Health Questionnaire (PHQ-9) is a nine questioned survey used by clinicians to monitor the severity of depression.
+The Patient Health Questionnaire (PHQ-9) [ref] is a nine questioned survey used by clinicians to monitor the severity of depression.
 To help clinicians be effective in their treatment, they request their patients to fill these out.
-Instead of filling them out only when a patient comes in for an appointment, she can fill it out through our application.
+Instead of filling them out only when a patient comes in for an appointment, she can have patients fill it out through our application.
 This then allows immediate help for managing symptoms or finding support.

 Because we want to support communication between clinicians and their patients, the application can be extendable.
 Clinicians should be able to write their own surveys.